USING OUR CARD ACCESS SYSTEM

 7. Hitting, banging on, or tampering with a reader will set the alarm off.
 Damages to a card reader can be assessed to an individual or group-billed, and can range from $80 - $400.

-Typically, during the check-in and check-out processes at the beginning and end of each semester, the exterior doors will be unlocked within certain time periods to assist with students moving in or out.
+Typically, during the check-in at the beginning of each semester, the exterior doors will be unlocked within certain time periods to assist with students moving in.
 Residence hall staff will provide specific schedules when exterior doors will be unlocked.

 Should you have any problems in accessing your building with your card, or any related questions, please notify your hall staff, or contact the Residence Life Office at 294-1812.